djwglpuppy/coffee-middle/README.md

 - **dest** (folder_dir) The folder directory where the `.js` files will reside
 <br /><i>(required ONLY if you want to write the compiled coffee to a file)</i>

-- **bare** (bool) A coffee compilation option to contain a function wrapper around the code within the file
+- **bare** (bool) A coffee compilation option to contain a function wrapper around the code within the file.
+False means it will have the wrapper function, true means it will not.
 <br /><i>(defaults to **true**)</i>

 - **jadeFunction** (string) The name of the Jade global helper function (described below)